-To complete the course, students need to complete both parts of the assessment - continuous and final.
+Students need to complete both parts of the assessment to complete the course - continuous and final.
 Continuous assessment requires students' active participation in each lesson (participation in discussions based on reading required texts and watching required films).
 Each student will also be asked to prepare short written assignments on a weekly basis to be able to contribute to the discussion about individual films.
 If a student fails to provide these assignments, he/she will not receive 30% of the final evaluation.
 To complete the course, students must also successfully pass the essay-question test at the end of the course.
 The test comprises 70% of the final grade.

-It is also expected that students attend each class according to the schedule - both contact and online classes.
+Students are also expected to attend each class according to the schedule - both contact and online classes.
 No transfers among the groups are allowed.
 Should someone miss three or more classes, he/she will not receive credits for the course no matter what their overall results are, also in the online environment.
+Attendance is compulsory; every absence must be properly announced and justified to the lecturer.

-The final grade will be calculated as a sum of the score for assignment(s) - assignments (30%), test (70%).
+The final grade will be calculated as a sum of the score for assignment(s) - assignments (30%) and tests (70%).

-Students are expected to attend each class according to the schedule, which applies to both contact and online classes.
+Students are expected to attend each class according to the schedule, which applies to contact and online classes.
 No transfers among the groups are allowed.
-Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.
+Should students miss three or more classes, they will not receive credits for the course regardless of their overall results.